OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

             # Create CONMIN Optimizer instance
             self.add('driver', CONMINdriver())

+            # add DrivingSim to workflow
+            driver.workflow.add(self.driving_sim)

-This first section of code defines an assembly called *EngineOptimization.* This assembly contains a DrivingSim component and a CONMIN driver, both of which are created and added inside the ``__init__`` function with *add*.
+This first section of code defines an assembly called *EngineOptimization.*
+This assembly contains a DrivingSim component and a CONMIN driver, both of which are created and added inside the ``__init__`` function with *add*.
+The DrivingSim component is also added to the driver's workflow.
 The objective function, design variables, constraints, and any CONMIN parameters are also assigned in the ``__init__`` function.
 The specific syntax for all of these is given below.

 .. testsetup:: CONMIN_show